 Meet the artist

-Fiona Cahill is an emerging artist known for her innovative community projects that provoke engagement and action.
-Often interrupting daily life to create shared purpose and connection.
-Fiona studied drawing at Doncaster Art College, specialised in weaving at Huddersfield University, and taught art, textiles and food tech in schools across Yorkshire.
+Fiona is known for her innovative local community projects that provoke engagement and action.
+Fiona studied fine art at Doncaster Art College, specialised in weaving at Huddersfield University, and taught art, textiles and food tech in schools across Yorkshire.
 Regularly working with a variety of educational settings, non-profits and charities.
 She received a Footprint award (national food industry) and a Doncaster CVS award (local voluntary sector) for community work and innovation.

-In 2025 Fiona was commissioned by Artbomb to make ‘Rendition’, a month-long installation, featuring her body of work on the subject, two new sculptures, her own film, curated objects, live activism and academic talks.
-The installation will continue to be shown in the UK and Ireland.
-Fiona was invited by the National Museum of Ireland to contribute to a new public gallery opening in October 2025, entitled Changing Ireland her contribution includes art and the photograph of her mother and her grandmother taken on the back step of Castlepollard mother and baby institution.
+In 2025 Fiona was commissioned by local art festival Artbomb to make the first iteration of ‘Rendition’, as a month-long installation, featuring her body of work on the subject, two new sculptures, her own film, curated objects, live activism and academic talks.

 Drawing on her grandmother’s, her mother’s and her own experience, she says, “The British State refuses to apologise for the deportations and for its historic treatment of unmarried mothers in general.”